samiriff/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 I used the Pandas library to analyse the image dataset.
 After mapping the class IDs to actual sign names (from `signnames.csv`), I found the classes which have the most number of training examples.
-Then, using the seaborn library, I plotted a countplot to show the distribution of the 43 classes in the training, validation and test sets, and the results are as shown below (Note that only the class IDs are displayed on the X-axes of these plots.
+Then, using the seaborn library, I plotted a countplot to show the distribution of the 43 classes in the training, validation and test sets, and the results are as shown below, along with the top 5 classes for each dataset (Note that only the class IDs are displayed on the X-axes of these plots.
 Please use `signnames.csv` to find the corresponding sign name):
  - Training Set

+	![countplot_train][image4]
 	![top_5_sign_names_train][image1]
-	![countplot_train][image4]

  - Validation Set

+	![countplot_valid][image5]
 	 ![top_5_sign_names_valid][image2]
-	![countplot_valid][image5]

  - Test Set

+	![countplot_test][image6]
 	![top_5_sign_names_test][image3]
-	![countplot_test][image6]

 As can be observed in all the plots, the data is pretty skewed with plenty of images in a few classes and a dearth of images in others.